ETHBiots2018/mobchain/README.md

 ## mobchain
 This is a project done during the BIOTS2018 Hackathon.
+The aim of mobchain is to offer a decentralized car sharing place.

 The following is included in the folders: